quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part27_Quantization.md

 ??x
 LongLoRA is an extension of LoRA that aims to enhance the model's ability to process longer contexts by modifying the attention mechanism.
 It achieves this by adding low-rank factors to the attention layers, which helps in preserving or expanding the context length without a substantial increase in computational resources.

-Example: In LongLoRA, you might add a small matrix \( C \) that modifies the attention weights to capture long-range dependencies.
+Example: In LongLoRA, you might add a small matrix $C$ that modifies the attention weights to capture long-range dependencies.
 ```python
 # Pseudocode for LongLoRA modification in an attention layer
 class LoRALinear(nn.Module):